 A smart device has stopped responding to commands

 First, check on the smart device and make sure it is powered on and connected to Wi-Fi.
 Reboot both the problematic device and the Hub, updating them if updates are available.
 An issue that occurs often, is easily overlooked, and yet quick to resolve is that our Nest Hub is linked to one Wi-Fi network while our smartphones or tablets are connected to another, so hopefully, it’s as simple as making sure they’re both using the same network.

 You should also go to the Google Home app and remove any old, unused devices, to avoid any potential confusion or bugs.
 Then, remove the device that isn’t working, reboot the Home app, and add it again.
-This can help fix issues when you are moving from an older Nest device to the Hub.
+We also recommend this protocol if you have issues upgrading from the Nest device to the Hub.

-If you recently installed a firmware update for the Nest Hub, a bug was introduced in late 2020 that caused compatible devices — including other Nest devices and Yale smart locks — to become unresponsive.
+If you recently installed a firmware update for the Nest Hub, a bug was introduced in late 2020 that caused compatible devices — including other Nest devices and Yale smart locks —to become unresponsive.
 The bug was connected to the Preview Program and can usually be fixed by going to the Hub in the Home app, going to Settings, then Device Information, then Preview Program.
 You’ll then select the option Leave Program, at which time you’ll restart the device and install suggested updates.

 - Best cheap smartwatch deals for May 2021

 - How to take a screenshot on a Windows PC

 - Google I/O 2021: How to watch the Day 1 keynote